thunderdust/Solaris/catalog.md

     Each of the 3 types of users involved in this business plays their own roles and collaborates with each other to deliver a better sales results for the company.

-    [ Managers ]
+    [ General Managers ]
     1) Management of human resources:
     Working in his office, when there are new joiners, he is responsible to create the account and the profile for the new employee.
     When there are leavers, he is responsible for deactivating the account for the leaver.
     Manager is also responsible for assessing and evaluating employees, and deciding the salary and position adjustments.

     2) Business decision making
-    Managers need to make decisions on purchases, inventory, sales and so on based on his judgement or marketing executive's suggestions.
+    Managers need to make decisions on purchases, inventory, sales and so on based on his judgement and sales manager's suggestions.

+    [ Sales Managers ]
+    1) Market analysis and strategy making
+    It's the responsibility of them to analyze the market situations, including the laptop purchase price changes, comparisons of laptop vendors, the market demand trends and so on.
+They also need to combine the analysis result with the current sales performances, and make suggestions for future strategies.

+    2) Product promotions:
+    When the sales for some products perform poorly or there is a demand to increase sales for certain products, it's the job of marketing executives to conduct product promotions.

     [ Sales Representative]
     1) Sell laptops (to customers):
     Sales representative can work in his office, or at the appointment with clients.
 When sales representatives meet clients, their job is to sell laptops to clients by demonstrating products to clients, giving them suggestions or recommendations about which laptop to purchase, and eventually persuading them to buy the products.